box/developer.box.com/guides/collaborations/connect-slack-to-group-collabs/index.md

 company.

-When connected to a custom Box application, the Slack channel structure, along with the [slash command][slack-slash-commands] and [event API] systems, may be used to provide a logical grouping and collaboration system for Box files and folders.
+When connected to a custom Box application, the Slack channel structure, along with the [slash command][slack-slash-commands] and [event API][slack-event-api] systems, may be used to provide a logical grouping and collaboration system for Box files and folders.

 ## Overview